 This report was produced by the Adult Probation and Rehabilitative Services, IT, and Research and Data (R&D) teams in the Administrative Office of the Courts and Probation (AOCP).
-These teams work with the AOCP and its invested parties to provide relevant and valuable data for evidence-based decisions.
+These teams, each with unique expertise, work with the AOCP and its invested parties to provide relevant and valuable data for evidence-based decisions.
 The report is a collaborative effort based on the input and analysis of the following individuals: